Support for Schools | INPP Schools Programme & Individual Referrals | Think Thrive

 The INPP Schools Programme is a whole-class movement programme developed by the Institute for Neuro-Physiological Psychology, the accrediting body behind all INPP practitioner training.
 It gives trained staff a simple daily movement sequence, requiring no specialist equipment, designed to support the neurological building blocks that sit underneath reading, writing, coordination and concentration.

 The programme is delivered by schools themselves after INPP UK training.
-I am not the provider of this training, but I work closely with INPP UK, including Pauline Shannon, INPP UK's Principal, on continuing professional development, practitioner training and an emerging research collaboration.
+I am not the provider of this training, but I work closely with INPP UK, continuing to lead CPD and support in schools.
 I am glad to advise schools considering the programme, make the right introductions, and support staff already delivering it with practitioner-level questions.

 45+